What does “financial freedom” mean to you?

 During your journey to financial freedom, you may experience several realizations.
 For me, a big realization was that we were living beyond our means in certain areas.

 Scaling back is a challenge.
 It’s hard to consider living with less.
 Could you and your family skip your vacation this year?
 Could you enjoy a simpler Christmas?
+Could you let go of a TV or app subscription for a while?

 Bigger downsizing questions get even more challenging, like considering going back to a cheaper car (or public transportation).
 It’s even tougher to think of moving into a smaller home or taking on a second job.

 Downsizing is similar to dieting.
 No one wants to think of forgoing treats, skipping dessert or working out all the time.
-Then you do it and start to see results.
+But then you do it and start to see results.
 You realize this won’t be the last time you ever enjoy a piece of chocolate cake or a bowl of ice cream, but it’s worth passing up for now.
 Think of downsizing your spending as the same concept: putting yourself on a financial diet.

 6. Find Additional Income Streams